Buy four tins and enjoy 10% off.Free US standard shipping on orders over $100.Get the perfect last-minute gift with our digital gift cards.

 Marcel Schaar picking out mastic gum from tin

-Overall, oxidation of mastic gum isn't usually dangerous, it's just something to be aware of if you plan to store mastic gum for longer than a year or two.
+None of this makes oxidized gum dangerous.
+It’s just worth knowing about if you plan to store mastic gum for longer than a year or two.

 Tips for storing mastic gum

-When stored properly in a cool, dry place away from direct sunlight and moisture, mastic gum can retain its quality for a long time—up to several years.
+Stored in a cool, dry place away from direct sunlight and moisture, mastic gum keeps its quality for years.

-Sealed, unopened packaging helps prolong its shelf life by minimizing exposure to air, moisture, and light.
+Sealed, unopened packaging prolongs its shelf life by keeping out air, moisture, and light.

-Again, for the best experience, try to chew mastic gum within a year of opening the tin.
+For the best experience, chew mastic gum within a year of opening the tin.
+Gum past the date on the packaging is still safe to chew, just duller in flavor and likely less potent.

 Jillian Levy